zenml-io/zenml/docs/book/extending-zenml/stacks-components-flavors.md

 which are also excluded from the serialization.
 Each `StackComponent` implementation features two important class variables called the `TYPE` and the `FLAVOR`.
-The `TYPE` is utilized when we set up the base implementation for a specific type of stack component whereas the `FLAVOR` parameter is used denote different flavors (which we will cover in the next section).
+The `TYPE` is utilized when we set up the base implementation for a specific type of stack component whereas the `FLAVOR` parameter is used to denote different flavors (which we will cover in the next section).

 With these considerations, we can take a look at the `BaseArtifactStore` as an